BraidenPsiuk/pinephone.js/.github/README.md

 This library was developed by a sole individual of the PinePhone community - I am not affiliated with [Pine64, the company](https://www.pine64.org/)!
 Any donations you make here will go directly to me, not Pine64.
 If you are looking instead to support Pine64 (which I highly recommend, they're awesome), please consider [purchasing one of their devices](https://www.pine64.org/) or donating to them.

-That said, if you like pinephone.js or have found it to be a useful development tool, a donation would be greatly appriciated.
+That said, if you like pinephone.js or your project relies on it, a donation (even a small one) would help development quite a bit.
 Thank you!

 Donate with fiat: